Soil Types and Suitable Crops in India:

 - Parent materials (usually rocks).

-- Soil Types – Soil Profile and Horizon: As we know soils are made of layers which is also called “Horizons”.
-These all layers (horizons) put together form a soil profile.
-Soil profile is indicates the complete history of soil formation and ingredients of it.
+- Soil Types – Soil Profile and Horizon: As we know soils are made of layers which are also called “Horizons”.
+These all layers (horizons) put together to form a soil profile.
+The soil profile indicates the complete history of soil formation and its ingredients of it.
 In general, a soil profile consists of 6 horizons.